anthezium/CS510-Advanced-Topics-in-Concurrency/Assignment_2/README.md

 * `next`, which is the last number that was handed out to somebody in line
 * `owner`, which is the number of the ticket that belongs to the current lock holder.

+Head over to `// TODO declare a type for ticket` in `tests.h`, and define a type `ticket_state` with `uint64_t`s for `next` and `owner`.

+Next, head over to `ticket_lock` in `worker.c`.
 To acquire the lock, you atomically increment `next`, grabbing its previous value as your number, and then spin until another thread updates `owner` to match your number (if there's nobody ahead of you in line, this will already be the case).
 Now it's your turn to execute your critical section!
+You'll need to use `lockxaddq()` (described above) to atomically increment `next`.

+Finally, head over to `ticket_unlock` in `worker.c`.
 To release the lock, you simply increment `owner`, to let your successor know that it's their turn.
 Note that only the lock holder updates `owner`, so no other thread will race you here.

-You'll need to use `lockxaddq()` (described above) to atomically increment `next`.

 #### Testing your `ticket_lock()` and `ticket_unlock()` implementations